archfz/cypress-terminal-report/README.md

 - `this.chunkSeparator` - Chunk separator string.
 Defaults to `''`.
 This string will
 be written between each chunk.
 If you need a special separator between chunks use this as it is internally handled to properly write and replace the chunks.
-- `this.initialize()` - Unlinks file to initialize.
-This is required for custom output processors provided as config to be able to define custom initial content.
 - `this.writeSpecChunk(specPath, dataString, positionInFile?)` - Writes a chunk of
 data in the output file.